cygnus8929/Selectr-wiki1/Dynamically-Load-Options.md

   request.onload = function() {

     if (request.status >= 200 && request.status < 400) {
-      // Parse the response JSON to and object var data = JSON.parse(request.responseText);
+      // Parse the response JSON to an object var data = JSON.parse(request.responseText);

-      // Pass the oject to the 'addOption' methed selector.addOption(data);
+      // Pass the object to the 'addOption' methed selector.addOption(data);
     }
   };